 In a brand new move to promote UPI-based digital payments, the NPCI (National Payments Corporation of India) and the GST Council of India have entered into an agreement to give GST credits to customers and shops that use UPI-based QR codes.

 Some reports say that the UPI-based QR codes could also become mandatory for businesses or physical shops over a certain threshold.
 What’s more?
-The QR codes may also be introduced in GST invoices in the long run.
+In the long run, QR codes might also be introduced in GST invoices.

 Should you opt for UPI-based QR Code payments?

-QR codes bring a great deal of simplicity in the payments experience for both the seller and buyer.
-The latest move to tie up GST credits with QR Codes is a way to promote GST and UPI as a great business tool.
-Many merchants/businesses buy from other businesses and integrating input tax credits is a functional way to get more people to understand UPI and GST.
+Evidently, they bring a great deal of simplicity to the payment experience for both the seller and buyer.
+The latest move to tie up GST credits with QR Codes is indeed a way to promote GST and UPI as a great business tool.
+For the most part, many merchants/businesses buy from other businesses.
+And integrating input tax credits is a functional way to get more people to understand UPI and GST.

 How UPI-based QR Codes Work

 QR codes are just two-dimensional bar codes that you can use to scan and receive information.
 For QR payments, the VPA and bank information are integrated into the code.
 The payer simply scans the code to make the payment.

 For instance, this gif below shows how a UPI-based QR code works on the BHIM app.

 You May Also Like to Read: 5 Ways to Use QR Codes for Your Small Business

 A few things to keep in mind when using QR codes: